indigoxela/field_collection/README.txt

     language for the host will have a completely separate copy of the field collection item(s).

-  * When using nested field collections the configuration of the fields and field collections is very important.
-The recommended approach is to first enable entity translation as defined in step 1, and set the outer field collection field as translatable, and all it’s sub-fields to language undefined.
-Also the sub-field collections and it’s sub-fields should be set to language undefined.
-This will ensure that every language of the host will have a completely separate copy of the field collection item(s) and it’s fields.
+  * When using nested field collections, the configuration of the fields and field collections is very important.
+The recommended approach is to first enable entity translation as defined in step 1, and set the outer field collection field as translatable and all its sub-fields to language undefined.
+The sub-field collections and its sub-fields should also be set to language undefined.
+This will ensure that every language of the host will have a completely separate copy of the field collection item(s) and its fields.

 MAINTAINERS